Jacob: Marriages and family

 Arriving in Haran, Jacob saw a well where shepherds were gathering their flocks to water them and met Laban's younger daughter, Rachel, Jacob's first cousin; she was working as a shepherdess.
-Jacob was 77 years old, and he loved Rachel immediately.
+Jacob he loved Rachel immediately.
 After spending a month with his relatives he asked for her hand in marriage in return for working seven years for Laban the Aramean.
 Laban agreed to the arrangement.
-These seven years seemed to Jacob "but a few days, for the love he had for her."
-When they were complete and he was 84 years old he asked for his wife, but Laban deceived him by switching Rachel for her older sister, Leah, as the veiled bride.
-In the morning, when the truth became known, Laban justified his action, saying that in his country it was unheard of to give a younger daughter before the older.
+These seven years seemed to Jacob "but a few days, for the love he had for her".
+When they were complete he asked to be able to marry her, but Laban deceived him by switching Rachel for her older sister, Leah, as the veiled bride.
+In the morning, when the truth became known, Laban justified his action, saying that in his country it was unheard of to give a younger daughter in marriage before the older.
 However, he agreed to give Rachel in marriage as well if Jacob would work another seven years.
 After the week of wedding celebrations with Leah, Jacob married Rachel, and he continued to work for Laban for another seven years.

 In those seven years, Jacob fathered twelve children.
 He loved Rachel more than Leah, and Leah felt hated.
-God opened Leah's womb and she gave birth to four sons rapidly: Reuben, Simeon, Levi, and Judah.
+God opened Leah's womb and she gave birth to four sons in quick succession: Reuben, Simeon, Levi, and Judah.
 Rachel, however, remained barren.
 Following the example of Sarah, who gave her handmaid to Abraham after years of infertility, Rachel gave her handmaid Bilhah to Jacob so that Rachel could raise children through her.
 Bilhah gave birth to Dan and Naphtali.
 Seeing that she had left off childbearing temporarily, Leah then gave her handmaid Zilpah to Jacob so that Leah could raise more children through her.
 Zilpah gave birth to Gad and Asher.
-Afterwards, Leah became fertile again and gave birth to Issachar, Zebulun, and Dinah, Jacob's only daughter.
+Afterwards, Leah became fertile again and gave birth to Issachar, Zebulun, and Dinah, Jacob's only named daughter.
 God remembered Rachel, who gave birth to Joseph, and later, Benjamin.